rizchelwood/workshop/chapter0-code/README.md

-# Application boilerplate built on create-react-app
+# Chapter 0 Code

-This is the boilerplate we will be building on to create our react app.
+This is the starting code for the workshop.
+Use this as a boilerplate to complete the other chapters in the workshop.